Parable #37. The Parush and the Tax Collector:

 The Parush did not go up to the Temple for the right reason:

 This proud, hyper-religious man failed to confess his sins to Adonai.

-Since he had not confessed his sins he could not return to Adonai (our G-d).
+Since he had not confessed his sins he could not return to Adonai (the LORD).
 Without confession there can be no teshuvah, literally “return” to Adonai.
 Instead, this arrogant, self-important person chose to turn the Temple into a place of competition; a kind of religious Olympics where he, the superior one, self-righteously envisioned himself winning all of the medals.
 Tragically this was not prayer at all.
-The Parush’s time spent at the temple, therefore, was a waste of his time and G-d’s time.
+The Parush’s time spent at the temple, therefore, was a waste of his time and God’s time.
 Without confession Adonai Avinu refused to hear any of this man’s communications.

 The only one who heard this self-righteous man’s communications (prayers) was “himself.”

 *The pious Parush and the tax-collector were “standing.”
 It is very strange that the Messiah would even use the word “standing.”
 In Temple times everyone stood.
 Everyone stood all of the time because there were no chairs to sit on!
 However, today the word ”standing” really means something.